 Classes typically start in September (Fall Semester) and January/February (Spring Semester).
 For more information and registration, please visit Andy Owings School of Music & Performing Arts Center at Coastal Grand Mall (right across from Books-A-Million) or call us at (843) 839-1505 today!

-CLASS SCHEDULE & PRICES – SPRING 2013 SEMESTER
+CLASS SCHEDULE & PRICES – FALL 2013 SEMESTER

-Age Group: Pre-School Children, 4 – 6 years olds (for older kids, please Click Here)
+Age Group: Pre-School & Kindergarten Children, 4 – 6 years olds (for older kids, please Click Here)

 * Parents participation is required for the first two levels

 Cost: $250/semester ($210 with Early Full Payment) plus materials